Boilerplate code: Java

 Most of the boilerplate in this example exists to fulfill requirements of JavaBeans.
 If the variables name and owner were declared as public, the accessor and mutator methods would not be needed.

+In Java 14, record classes were added to fight with this issue.

 To reduce the amount of boilerplate, many frameworks have been developed, e.g. Lombok for Java.
 The same code as above is auto-generated by Lombok using Java annotations, which is a form of metaprogramming: